Pritam Singh: 2020 general election

-False testimony to Committee of Privileges
+Committee of Privileges (COP) conviction

-Following Raeesah Khan's admission in Parliament on 1 November 2021 that she had lied about a sexual assault case, the Committee of Privileges (COP) initiated an inquiry into the conduct of several Workers' Party leaders.
+Following Raeesah Khan's admission in Parliament on 1 November 2021 that she had lied about a sexual assault case, the Committee of Privileges (COP) initiated an inquiry into the conduct of several WP leaders.
 On 10 February 2022, the COP recommended that Singh and Faisal Manap be referred to the Public Prosecutor to assess whether criminal proceedings were warranted for potentially providing false statements to the committee.
 Parliament voted on 15 February 2022 to endorse this recommendation.
 Two years later, on 19 March 2024, Singh was charged with two counts of giving false evidence to a parliamentary committee under Section 31(q) of the Parliament (Privileges, Immunities and Powers) Act 1962.
-He appeared in court without legal representation, pleaded not guilty, and opted to claim trial.
+He pleaded not guilty and opted to claim trial.
 Despite being charged, Singh retained his seat in Parliament, as the legal proceedings did not meet the constitutional thresholds for disqualification.

-On 17 April 2024, Singh appointed lawyers Andre Jumabhoy (grandson of Rajabali Jumabhoy) and Aristotle Emmanuel Eng Zhen Yang to act in his defence.
-The trial was scheduled to begin on 14 October and span 16 days, concluding on 13 November, with Deputy Principal District Judge Luke Tan presiding.
+The trial at the District Court began on 14 October 2024.
 On 17 February 2025, Singh was found guilty on both charges and fined $7,000 for each count.
-He has filed an appeal.
-The conviction does not disqualify him from contesting elections or serving as an MP, as each fine falls below the disqualification threshold of $10,000 on a single charge stipulated under Article 45 of the Constitution.

-The trial for his appeal is set for 4 November.
+After his conviction, he filed an appeal to the High Court.
+The conviction does not disqualify him from contesting elections or serving as an MP, as each fine falls below the disqualification threshold of $10,000 on a single charge stipulated under Article 45 of the Constitution (which was last revised on May 2022, where the threshold amount was previously set at $2,000).
+His appeal was heard by the High Court on 4 November 2025.
+The court dismissed his appeal on 4 December 2025.
+Later that month, 25 WP cadres requested a special conference to review Singh's leadership.
+In March 2026, the Law Society of Singapore initiated disciplinary proceedings against Singh in relation to the conviction.
+In April 2026, the Workers' Party Central Executive Committee issued Singh a formal letter of reprimand following an internal disciplinary process.
+At the special conference on 28 June 2026, party cadres voted to retain him as secretary-general with about 80% support.